Discover the Best 11 Antigua Beaches that will steal your heart

 The popular place is also home to a Marina where you can admire amazing billion dollars yachts anchored, very different from the cruise ship dock that you find in the capital city St. John’s.

-Cafes, restaurants, coffee shops make it a vibrant and quaint center for a night out but there are also a few beaches where to hang out during the day.
+Cafes, restaurants, and coffee shops make it a vibrant and quaint center for a night out but there are also a few beaches where to hang out during the day.

-Galleon Beach – Galleon beach is a secluded beach in English Harbour.
+- Galleon Beach – Galleon Beach is a secluded beach in English Harbour.
 To access you will need to go through a security gate because it’s located in a residential area but access to the beach must be granted since in Antigua the beaches are public.

-Restaurants in English Harbour:
+Restaurants in English Harbour

 Pillars